ubc-library-rc/intro_shiny_app/content/structure.md

 3. At the end, the `shinyApp(ui = ui , server = server)` is what allows you to run the app.

 ### Why do the different parts matter?
 Different parts of code belong in different parts of the app.
-The ui is the app layout peice while the serve is the actual computing part that responds to use imput.
+The ui is the app layout piece while the server is the actual computing part that responds to use input.

 ### Parts of the ui

 ![](images/ui.png)

 In the pre-loaded example, the ui is a `fluidPage` type.
-Within the `fluidPage`, we have three sections: the `titlePannel`, the `sidebar`, and the `mainPannel`.
+Within the `fluidPage`, we have three sections: the `titlePanel`, the `sidebar`, and the `mainPanel`.

-If we look to the example app, we see that the `titlePannel` is what generates the title of the app.
+If we look to the example app, we see that the `titlePanel` is what generates the title of the app.

 The `sidebar` contains multiple sections:

 -   The `Number of bins` text is the title of the slider in the app.

--   The `min, max,` and `value` arguments are the default values that get pre-loaded into the app when it is run.
+-   The `min`, `max`, and `value` arguments are the default values that get pre-loaded into the app when it is run.

--   The remaining argument, bins is what allows the app to be interactive.
-Find bins in the server section of the app!
+-   The remaining argument, `bins` is what allows the app to be interactive.
+Find `bins` in the server section of the app!

-The `mainPannel` contains a single section, `plotOutput`.
-This tell the Shiny app to plot the output of the `distPlot` (the histogram in the app), which is generated in the server.
+The `mainPanel` contains a single section, `plotOutput`.
+This tells the Shiny app to plot the output of the `distPlot` (the histogram in the app), which is generated in the server.

 ### Parts of the server